htcondor/htcondor/docs/admin-manual/ep-policy-configuration.rst

 -----------------------------

 When multiple jobs, one in each slots, are running on the same machine, one job might negatively impact another.
-This might happe by using too much cpu, or disk, or even sending a signal to a process in another job.
+This might happen by using too much cpu, or disk, or even sending a signal to a process in another job.
 HTCondor provides several mechanism to protect jobs in slots from each other.